Throw It to the Universe

 Throw It to the Universe is the sixth and final studio album by the Swedish band The Soundtrack of Our Lives.

 One of the founding members of The Soundtrack of Our Lives, Björn Olsson, plays guitar and sings on three songs on the album.
 His photo can also be seen in the album credits.

+Release

+Throw It to the Universe was released in Sweden on 18 April 2012 through Parlophone Music Sweden.
+It was issued in the United States on 26 June 2012 through Yep Roc Records.